ByteTools Logo

 Week 3: Model Optimization (Days 15-21)

-• A/B test model selection on 50% of simple requests
+• A/B test model selection on a subset of simple requests

-• • Validate quality thresholds: 95%+ accuracy for simple tasks with cheaper models
+• • Validate quality thresholds for simple tasks with cheaper models

-• • Gradually increase rollout to 100% of eligible requests
+• • Gradually increase rollout to all eligible requests

 4